Academic Year 2024-25

 Campus Assessment, Response, and Education (MSU CARE)

 Nationally, college campuses are seeing growing trends regarding more serious mental health issues and increased unsafe behaviors leading to harm or death.
 As a result, MSU has created the MSU CARE program.
-In order to promote the safety and wellness of the University community, the MSU CARE program addresses behaviors that are disruptive or concerning, which may include mental health and/or safety issues.
+To promote the safety and wellness of the University community, the MSU CARE program addresses behaviors that are disruptive or concerning, which may include mental health and/or safety issues.

 The MSU CARE program balances the individual needs of the student of concern and those of the greater campus community.
 A student of concern is any student who demonstrates disruptive or problematic behavior, expresses personal difficulties that interfere with personal or academic functioning, exhibits mental or emotional instability, or otherwise causes members of the campus community to feel apprehension for their own safety, the safety of others, or the safety of the student of concern.

-The BIT/CARE teams address cases in a structured and positive way to minimize “fragmented care,” enact supportive resources, support a student during the disciplinary process, and recommend a plan of action that may include reaching out to the student of concern to offer support and resources.
+The BIT/CARE teams address cases in a structured and positive way to enhance coordination of services, enact supportive resources, support a student during the disciplinary process, and recommend a plan of action that may include reaching out to the student of concern to offer support and resources.
 They will also offer follow-up meetings with faculty, staff, and students (as appropriate) to provide ongoing coordination of care to enhance the safety and success of the student of concern.
 When appropriate, they may include other family members or parents of the student to assist in coordinating care.

 Referrals to the MSU CARE program can be made by any faculty, staff, student, or community member who has a concern for a student’s safety or welfare.
 Reports can be made directly from the Safe Cats app, or by filling out a Care Referral form.